eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/basic-auth.md

 * A <a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.jwt}}">JWT</a> issued by Google or other OpenID Connect providers as [documented in the installation/operation guide](installation-operating.html#openid-connect).

+### Authenticated subjects

+Every request to one of Ditto's API is done in scope of already authenticated subjects.
+This authentication may be provided via nginx (like mentioned [above](#authentication)), a
+<a href="#" data-toggle="tooltip" data-original-title="{{site.data.glossary.jwt}}">JWT</a> or in a connection via the
+configured `authorizationContext` in scope of the connection's [authorization](basic-connections.html#authorization).

+For each of the possibilities of authenticating subjects, the [command](basic-signals-command.html) or [message](basic-messages.html) processed by Ditto will contain one or more of the "authenticated subjects" which e.g. might be user IDs.

 ### Single sign-on (SSO)

 By configuring an arbitrary OpenID Connect provider (as mentioned above) it is possible for Ditto to participate in SSO